Ezian/hex-chronicle/README.md

 More zone can be defined through custom CSS.

-An hexagon can be contained in several zone, as in the example above.
+An hexagon can be contained in several zone, as in the example below.

 ```yaml
 zone: